Quick TB Testing in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk & Wareham, MA and Middletown, RI

 If you have symptoms of tuberculosis (such as a cough, weight loss and fever) or need to get a TB test in Dartmouth, Fairhaven, Fall River, Lakeville, Seekonk, Wareham, MA, or Middletown, RI come to Southcoast Health for urgent care and more.

-- Tuberculin skin test (TST) involves injecting a small amount of fluid under the skin.
+We offer Tuberculin skin test (TST) which involves injecting a small amount of fluid under the skin.
 The fluid contains tuberculin purified protein derivative, or PPD.

 Reasons for TB Testing

 Not everyone needs TB testing.
 However, it is useful in people at high risk of developing TB infection, including:

 - People with symptoms of TB, such as night sweats, cough, fever and weight loss

 - People who have been close to someone with TB disease